gacrestani/iPSC-Pipeline/README.md

 # iPSC Pipeline

-iPSC Pipeline is a pipeline developed with Snakemake to apply several single cell analysis tools.
-The pipeline requires one  reference dataset, with known cell types in its metadata.
-Also, it requires one query dataset with a metadata file.
-The result of the pipeline is a series of figures that can be used to generate reports and/or scientific papers.
+iPSC Pipeline is a pipeline developed with Snakemake to apply several single cell analysis tools into query single cell transcriptomic datasets.
+The pipeline requires one  reference dataset, with known cell types in its metadata and one query dataset with a metadata file.
+The output of the pipeline is a series of figures that can be used to generate reports and/or scientific papers.

-This pipeline was built for the final paper (TCC) of Giovanni Alberto Crestani.
+This pipeline was built for the final undergrad paper (TCC) of Giovanni Alberto Crestani.
 The paper will be available soon.

 ## Installation